The Deadlift Family Tree

 Conventional Deadlift

 The classic.
 Feet hip-width apart, hands outside knees.
-The gold standard for overall posterior chain development and raw pulling strength.
+One of the best options for overall pulling strength and posterior-chain development.

 - Feet hip-width, toes slightly out